Shield Admin Access

 Admin access can be set at the Parent Organization level - the first Organization a partner onboards to Shield - or at each Organization underneath the Parent Organization.

 Any admin access set at the Parent Organization will filter to all Organizations underneath the Parent Organization.
-This does not include veto permission at this time.
+This does not include veto permission.

-If a user requires different levels of access for different domains, the Admin Access for the user must be added to those Organizations rather than at the Parent Organization.
+If a user requires different access levels for different domains, the user's Admin Access must be added to those Organizations rather than at the Parent Organization.

 Login to Shield